 Bigger middle class = Growth of Chinese food Industry

 The growing middle-upper class has been spending on health and wellness tremendously over the last decade.
 The market is expected to reach nearly $70 billion by 2020, as a result of both rising incomes and awareness about wholesome living.

 Chinese urbanites are increasingly drawn towards “all-natural,” edible products, they are keen on checking details on food labels and as a result, they are willing to pay a premium for healthy food.
 The country is already the world’s most health-conscious, according to a 2017 BCG survey.
 This has created tremendous investment opportunities for foreign investors in the food business in China, especially for the ones involved with organic and health food products.

 China Food Industry Trends

-For a long time China has been under food scandal highlights.
-Now that Chinese consumers are more aware about healthy eating habits and have high purchasing power they are ready to pay for foreign produced healthy, save food products to steer themselves away from domestic food safety issues.
+For a long time, China has been under food scandal highlights.
+Now that Chinese consumers are more aware of healthy eating habits and have high purchasing power they are ready to pay for foreign-produced healthy, save food products to steer themselves away from domestic food safety issues.

 According to Food and Beverages Consumer Insight in China survey, 86% of consumers from tier 1 and tier 2 cites consider food safety before buying the food.
 Chinese consumers are very cautious about the food products they use, it doesn’t take long for them to stop using a product if a food brand has been under safety incidents.
-According to survey by Iposos, upto 90% of Chinese consumers prefer edibles without any food additives.
-As part of wholesome living more than half of Chinese population strictly watch their weight and like to consume food with less calories.
+According to a survey by Ipsos, up to 90% of Chinese consumers prefer edibles without any food additives.
+As part of wholesome living more than half of the Chinese population strictly watch their weight and like to consume food with fewer calories.

-Food brands that cater to segments such as; no artificial additives, organic ingredients, low calorie and slimming effect have huge potential in Chinese food market.
+Food brands that cater to segments such as; no artificial additives, organic ingredients, low calorie, and slimming effects have huge potential in the Chinese food market.

 Trust is Really important in China especially in the Food industry